It’s easy being green! The Caretakers of God’s Creation can show you how.

 Caretakers of God’s Creation is a ministry team that is dedicated to Mount Olivet’s witness to Creation Care Stewardship.
 The team conducts the annual survey of Mount Olivet’s actions to Care for God’s Creation that is required by our participation in the Virginia Annual Conference Green Church Initiative.
 The ministry team also seeks to provide ministry resources to other teams and committees as well as environmentally friendly resources to the broader Mount Olivet community.

-Guest Speakers: We regularly invite guest speakers to talk to the Mount Olivet community about conservation issues.
+We regularly invite guest speakers to talk to the Mount Olivet community about conservation issues.
 Our last speaker was Bob Benson from the EPA who spoke on the impact of plastics in inland and ocean waters.
 We also sponsor Rev. Pat Watkins, the first United Methodist Missionary assigned to Care for God’s Creation.
-He preached on May 17, 2015 in our morning worship services.

-Bike to Church Sunday: Each year we promote biking, walking, and using public transportation to get to church.
-The last Bike to Church Sunday was held on October 11, 2015.
+Each year we promote biking, walking, and using public transportation to get to church.
 We encourage you to use environmentally friendly ways to get to church every Sunday.
 For your convenience, Mount Olivet provides a bike rack across the road from the church entrance on 16th St. N.